John Allan Wyeth (poet)

-John Allan Wyeth (October 24, 1894 – May 11, 1981) served as a lieutenant in the American Expeditionary Forces during World War I and subsequently became a war poet, composer, and painter.
+John Allan Wyeth (October 24, 1894 – May 11, 1981) served as a military intelligence lieutenant in the 33rd U.S. Division of the American Expeditionary Forces during World War I and subsequently became a war poet, composer, and painter.
 After the Armistice, Wyeth lived in Europe and became both a Post-Impressionist painter and a war poet.

 According to literary critic Dana Gioia, who wrote the introduction to the 2008 reissue of Wyeth's war sonnets, Wyeth is the only American poet of the Great War who merits comparison to British war poets Siegfried Sassoon, Isaac Rosenberg, and Wilfred Owen.
 In response to the 2008 republication, British poet and literary critic Jon Stallworthy, the editor of The Oxford Book of War Poetry and the biographer of Wilfred Owen, wrote, "At long last, marking the ninetieth anniversary of the Armistice, an American poet takes his place in the front rank of the War Poet's parade."

-Youth
+Early life

-Wyeth's father, also named John Allan Wyeth (1845–1922), grew up on a plantation in Guntersville, Alabama, and served in the Confederate States Army during the American Civil War, and later in life became a surgeon in New York City.
+Wyeth's father, also named John Allan Wyeth (1845–1922), grew up on a plantation in Guntersville, Alabama, and served in the Confederate States Army during the American Civil War, and later in life became the surgeon in New York City who founded what is today the Stuyvesant Polyclinic Hospital in 1882 (which became Cabrini Medical Center).

 Wyeth's mother, Florence Nightingale Sims (d.1915), was the daughter of Lancaster County, South Carolina, native J. Marion Sims, a pioneering surgeon who is considered "the father of modern gynaecology."
-After serving as a Confederate spy under diplomatic cover in Europe during the American Civil War, Sims in his later life founded the New York Cancer Hospital and served as president of the American Medical Association.
-Sims is also remembered for inventing Sims' speculum, Sims' sigmoid catheter, and the Sims' position.
 As it was both uncontroversial and common practice at the time, Sims founded gynecology through many experimental operations upon enslaved black women without anesthesia.
-Although Sims' patients were willing to through with his experimental procedures, medical ethicist Barron H. Lerner has said of Sims, "One would be hard pressed to find a more controversial figure in the history of medicine."
+Although Sims' patients were willing to go through with his experimental procedures, medical ethicist Barron H. Lerner has said of Sims, "One would be hard pressed to find a more controversial figure in the history of medicine."
+After serving as a Confederate spy under diplomatic cover in Europe during the American Civil War, Sims also settled in New York City, founded the New York Cancer Hospital, and served as president of the American Medical Association.
+He is also remembered for inventing Sims' speculum, Sims' sigmoid catheter, and the Sims' position.

 John Allan Wyeth was born on October 24, 1894, in New York City.
 His brother, Marion Sims Wyeth, became an architect.
 Wyeth grew up in what Dana Gioia has called "a cultured family" which attended the Episcopal Church.

 Wyeth was educated at the Lawrenceville School, a Presbyterian boarding school in Lawrenceville, New Jersey.
 During his time at Lawrenceville, Wyeth was president of the drama club and the class poet.
 He published some of his work in the Lawrenceville Literary Magazine and, in 1908, a play by the 13-year old Wyeth was performed for a charity benefit.